Mholscher/monetary/doc/source/FinancialAssets.rst

     :incremental borrowing rate: the interest rate payable if the lessee would need to borrow the current value of the item
     :end date: the end date of the lease term

-Furthermore of course all payments/values have to be discounted, so we need discount factors.

 Stocks and bonds
 ----------------